ip target image

 Depending on the type and location of the property, you’ll probably be looking at spending around:

-• NZD 1,200 to NZD 1,600 per month if you rent alone
+• NZD 180 per week if you rent alone

-Unlike many student halls, you’ll probably be signing up to a 52-week lease if you rent privately.
+Unlike many student halls, you’ll probably be signing up for a 52-week lease if you rent privately.
 Most tenants are asked to pay one or two weeks’ rent before they move in, along with a security deposit (equivalent to two to four weeks’ rent).
 You’ll get your deposit back when you leave as long as you return the property in good condition.

 Food

 If you’re living in self-catered accommodation, you’ll be learning to cook on a budget.
 This isn’t as hard as it might sound, so try not to get stressed about it.
-You’ll quickly get an idea of the best places to shop for good deals.
-Don’t forget though – a good groceries budget doesn’t just include food, it’ll also allow for everyday items like toiletries (toothpaste, shampoo, etc), and cleaning products.

 Transport